wsrn829/WheelWorldDeployment/README.md

    - I converted the previous microservices architecture into a monolithic architecture to reduce costs after deployment.
    - I turned the previous three databases into one also to reduce cost (after deployment).
    - I replaced polling between microservices with HTTP requests to realize efficient and immediate data synchronization between apps and to reduce cost (after deployment).
-   - I added a whole new authentication system (both frontend Auth and backend Auth) from scratch using Django REST API, React, and React hooks (e.g., useContext).
+   - I added a whole new authentication system (both frontend Auth and backend Auth) using Django REST API, React, and React hooks (e.g., useContext).
    - I added mobile responsiveness to every single React page.
-   - Rewrote and optimized every single line of code.
+   - More importantly, I rewrote and optimized every single line of code.